- Parents Home

 The released progestin also thickens the mucus around the cervix.
 This makes it hard for sperm to enter the uterus and reach any eggs that may have been released.
 The progestin also thins the lining of the uterus so an egg will have a hard time attaching to the wall of the uterus.

-How Well Does Implantable Contraception Work?
+How Well Does Implantable Contraception Work to Prevent Pregnancy?

 Implantable contraception is a very effective method of birth control.
 Over the course of 1 year, fewer than 1 out of 100 typical couples using the implant will have an accidental pregnancy.
-The chances of getting pregnant increase if a girl waits longer than 3 years to replace the tube.
+The chances of getting pregnant increase if someone waits longer than 3 years to replace the tube.
 So it's important to keep a record of when a tube was inserted, and:

 - Get a new contraceptive implant on schedule.